sandy366/LearnAI-KnowledgeMiningBootcamp/resources/instructor-notes/README.md

   + Entity Extraction (location, organizations)
   + Important to discuss the order of the transformations

-+ Other AI involved
++ Other Data & AI that could be used
   + Translation API
-  + Recommendation API (Preview in Jan 2018)
+  + Personalization API (Preview in Jan 2018)
   + Entity Linking API for the detected entities
   + Bing Search in the Bot to improve the search experience
+  + CosmosDB as a data source for the product catalog
+  + AML for custom AI for published as an API for: price optimization, campaign optimization, etc

 + South America means 2 more languages after the original docs in English: Portuguese and Spanish.
 It is expected discussions like:
   + Save all fields in 3 languages?
 Storage costs.
 Write once and read many
   + Translate on the fly?
 Data out and API usage costs, latency

-+ Other Technologies: CosmosDB for the product catalog?
-AML/Containers for extra AI capabilities?